-What is the relative value of trait vs. phylogenetic diversity for predicting species interactions and community composition in experimental vs. field contexts?
+What can trait vs. phylogenetic diversity tell us about communities composition in experimental and field contexts?

-Globally, seagrass meadows are declining, and this is often due to overgrowth by algae.
+To understand the impact of trait diversity on ecosystem function, we need to know not only which species are found in which places, but also what those species contribute to important ecological processes.
+Globally, seagrass meadows are declining, and one of the main threats is overgrowth by algae.
 One possible cause of this overgrowth is increased predation on the invertebrate grazers that control that algae.